AmitVaranasi/openshift-aug-2022/Day2/README.md

 - it makes REST call to API Server

 ## Creating a project
 In the below command, replace 'jegan' with your name.
+The project name must be all lowercase.
 ```
 oc new-project jegan
 ```